 A Chinook is a monster of a helicopter.
 The twin-engine tandem rotor heavy-lift helicopter is often used to move troops, place artillery and resupply the battlefield.
-On occasion, Chinooks are used by a downed aircraft recovery teams (DART) to recover downed aircrafts.
+On occasion, Chinooks are used by a downed aircraft recovery teams (DART) to recover downed aircraft.
 That is exactly what is happening in the video below.

 While serving with the 122nd Aviation Support Battalion (ASB) in Afghanistan in 2007, David Breslin’s DART team was tasked with recovering a downed AH-64D Apache after it crashed into a mountain due to an electrical systems failure.
 Breslin was dropped off on the side of the mountain by the Chinook where he was able to capture the recovery on camera.